Chisonm/dro-health-task/README.md

-# Link to the project
+## Link to the project

 https://dro-health-task.netlify.app/

+## Libraries used
+  Momentjs
+  Infinite-Scroll-Component
+  Figma
+  Html / Css

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).